Jeremiah Reeves: Appeals

 Reeves' legal appeal of his conviction and death sentence by an Alabama State Criminal Court reached the Federal Circuit Court.
 One of the grounds by the defense was that the jury excluded African Americans.
 His case twice reached the United States Supreme Court.
 The court ordered a new trial on December 6, 1954.
 In its ruling, the justices stated that if the confession made by Reeves was not made under coercion, the jury should have been allowed to learn how it was obtained.
 The confession was not admitted at the retrial.
 At his second trial, Reeves was again found guilty and sentenced to death.
 On January 13, 1958, the U.S. Supreme Court, rejected his appeal.

 As King wrote in his memoir:

 "The first time, the Court reversed the decision and turned it back to the state supreme court for rehearing.
 The second time, the United States Supreme Court agreed to hear the case but later dismissed it, thus leaving the Alabama court free to electrocute.
 After the failure of a final appeal to the governor to commute the sentence, the police officials kept their promise."

-Claudette Colvin was a younger classmate of Reeves and among those very upset about his case during the years that appeals were underway.
+Claudette Colvin was a younger classmate of Reeves and among those very upset about his case while his appeals were underway.
 On March 2, 1955, she defied Montgomery's bus segregation rules, which required blacks to give up seats to whites in the middle of the bus once the first rows were filled.
 Her action took place 9 months before Rosa Parks exercised her right of refusal and became the point person on a civil rights challenge case in which blacks conducted the more than yearlong Montgomery bus boycott to protest the segregated system.
 Colvin was one of four women named in the case ultimately taken to the courts, which achieved the end of bus segregation on city buses.

 Execution and aftermath

 Reeves was an adult by the time his sentence was carried out.
 He was executed on March 28, 1958, at the age of 22.
 He made a final statement to his pastor."Tell my mother when I left this world I was clinging to the nail-scarred hand that was nailed to the Cross for me.
 I'm ready."Protests had arisen about his sentence, and followed his execution.
 Days after his execution, on Easter morning leaders of the national protest, including Rev. Martin Luther King Jr., led a prayer pilgrimage to the grounds of the Alabama state capitol in Montgomery.
-King himself had said he was not sure whether Reeves was innocent, but that his sentence was too harsh regardless.
-He saw it as a great injustice for a young black man to be put to death for a rape he committed when he was just 16, whereas when white men were accused of rape by black women and girls, they were rarely prosecuted, let alone executed.
+King focused on the sentence rather than the verdict.
+He saw it as a great injustice for a young black man to be put to death for a rape he committed when he was just 16, whereas white men accused of rape by black women and girls were rarely punished, let alone executed.